Lupus #lupus : Hi. I have ANA 1:160, ENA and DNA... - LUPUS UK

 For rheumatology departments - only caring for patients that only meet research criteria, not those who have symptoms but negative bloods.

 In the past people could get diagnosed with Lupus without the positive bloods.
-The science is largely unknown anyway, this in itself should alert them to the dangers of using tests that can't be relied on.
-Test methods, cut offs and realiability vary.
+The science is largely unknown anyway, this in itself should alert them to the dangers of using a handful tests that can't be relied on.
+In terms of current tests available, methods, cut offs and realiability can vary too.

 Some people get more access to repeated tests than others.